ProximaSF/Security-Monitor-AI-Agent/README.md

 <img src="AWS_AI_Agent_Flow.png" alt="AI Agent Flow Diagram" style="width: 400px; height: 300px;">

-A diagram to illustrate how the AI Agent is structured using various AWS services as for 3/9/26.
+A diagram to illustrate how the AI Agent is structured using various AWS services as of 3/9/26.

 1. [CloudWatch](CloudWatch.md): Documentation how I setup CloudWatch on Ubuntu and AWS console